-- 1) Press the dry, cool or unload timer button. - 2) Press the modify button. - 3) Press the increase or decrease button to adjust the settings. - 4) Press the enter button. - 5) To enter the new value into memory imme diately, press the reset button.
+- 1) Press the dry, cool or unload timer button. - 2) Press the modify button. - Press the increase or decrease button to adjust the settings. - 4) Press the enter button. - 5) To enter the new value into memory imme diately, press the reset button.

 During operation the remaining time on each timer is displayed on the screen.
 If the power goes out or the dryer is stopped these times are saved by the controller.
 When the dryer is restarted the timers will continue timing down.
 The timers will return to their initial settings by pressing the reset button.
-The cool timer is not used in an Autoflow system.
+The Cool Timer is not used on A Autoflow system except when in Cool Down Mode.
+The Cool Timer is used to determine how long the Top Dry will cool at shutdown.
+If no Cool Down is desired set Timer to 0.
+Upon any of the following conditions the system will go into cool down mode.